The Counselling Centre - Tunbridge Wells

 All the help and support that we offer remains confidential within the Counselling Service team.
 This means that we do not disclose verbal or written information about you to others without your consent.

-The rule of confidentiality might be waived :-
+The rule of confidentiality might be lifted:-

 • Where the counsellor believes that the client is in serious danger to themselves eg., suicide.
 Their GP or other healthcare professional may be informed so that appropriate steps can be taken to ensure their safety.

 • Where the counsellor believes that serious harm may befall a third party eg., safeguarding of children or vulnerable adults.

 • Where the counsellor would be liable to criminal or court procedure if the data were not disclosed eg., by court order or in cases of miscarriage of justice.

 Your counsellor will give you a copy of our Counselling Commitment letter and discuss it with you at your first session.